pierrepicaud/pierrepicaud/README.md

 🌟 Currently, I'm enhancing my skills in DevOps as a Tech Support at [Soramitsu](https://soramitsu.co.jp/).
 My journey includes experiences like being a DevOps intern at [Provectus](https://provectus.com/), a machine learning intern, and even a stint in 3D modeling.

-🔍 My technical expertise spans a variety of domains, making me a versatile asset in any tech team.
+🔍 I'm a quick learnedr and my technical expertise spans a variety of domains, making me a versatile asset in any tech team.

 🗣️ Languages I speak: Vietnamese, English, Chinese.